vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 ```

 Solving the problem
-    First we will draw all the nodes as a graph from 0-N-1, so that we visually see what we are working with.
+    First we will draw all the nodes as a graph from 0 to N-1, so that we visually see what we are working with.
     Then we can go thru the edges from the input and fill in the graph.
     These are undirected edges - 2 way streets.
     Once we draw we could see that there could be different clusters or islands of nodes.